-Once platelets are aggregated in the site of injury, their products during initial activation such as thromboxane A2 (TXA2), adenosine diphosphate (ADP) and serotonin (5-HT) are released.
-These substances are responsible for vasoconstriction and further platelet recruitment and activation.
-Receptors on the platelets’ surface, particularly the αIIbβIIIa integrin (IIb/IIIa) receptors also change in conformation during activation, making them more receptive to additional platelets and fibrinogen.
+Once platelets are aggregated in the site of injury, their products during initial activation, such as thromboxane A2 (TXA2), adenosine diphosphate (ADP), and serotonin (5-HT), are released.
+The substances are responsible for vasoconstriction and further platelet recruitment and activation.
+Receptors on the platelets’ surfaces, particularly the αIIbβIIIa integrin (IIb/IIIa) receptors, also change in conformation during activation, making them more receptive to additional platelets and fibrinogen.

-The formed clot or thrombi can take on either 2 forms.
-White thrombi are generally made up of platelets and are commonly seen in blood vessels with high flow velocities such as the arteries.
-On the other hand, red thrombi consist of more fibrin and trapped red blood cells than platelets and are commonly found in low-pressure vessels such as the veins.
+A formed clot or thrombus can take on one of two forms.
+White thrombi generally are made up of platelets and commonly are seen in blood vessels with high flow velocities, such as the arteries.
+On the other hand, red thrombi consist of more fibrin and trapped red blood cells than platelets and commonly are found in low-pressure vessels, such as the veins.
 These are usually the cause of deep vein thromboses.

-After the initial blood clot is formed, further conversions are set off.
-First off, the conversion of prothrombin to thrombin in the presence of activated platelets, prothrombin activator and calcium ions on the injured site happens.
+After an initial blood clot is formed, further conversions are set off.
+First, the conversion of prothrombin to thrombin happens in the presence of activated platelets, prothrombin activator, and calcium ions at the injured site.
 Thrombin, in turn, cleaves fibrinogen to form fibrin.

 Fibrinogen and fibrin are actually what make blood coagulable.
 Fibrinogen is produced by the liver.
-Its absence in other body fluids such as the lymph and interstitial fluid confers their inherent uncoagulable states.
-The activated form, fibrin, serves in the formation of a meshwork that reinforces the formed blood clot.
+Its absence in other bodily fluids, such as lymph and interstitial fluid, confers their inherent uncoagulable states.
+The activated form, fibrin, serves in the formation of a meshwork that reinforces a formed blood clot.

 The newly reinforced blood clot is now able to trap in more platelets and red blood cells.
-After a few minutes from the formation, the blood clot would then contract, thanks to some factors released by the activated platelets.
+A few minutes after formation, the blood clot contracts, thanks to some factors released by the activated platelets.
 This extracts a factor-free fluid from the clot called serum.
 This also pulls the edges of the clot that are apposed to the vessel wall, thereby contracting the breakage on the site.

 Once a platelet plug is formed, the same substances that are produced from the platelets continue to act and set off the clotting cascade, a series of reactions that lead to the coagulation of blood.

-It all starts off with the formation of thrombin with the help of the substance that limits the whole clotting cascade, the prothrombin activator.
-This is produced in two different but interconnected ways that eventually lead to the activation of prothrombin.
-These pathways are basically a series of reactions converting different zymogen factors into potent clotting factors.
+It all starts with the formation of thrombin with the help of the substance that limits the whole clotting cascade, prothrombin activator.
+This is produced in 2 different but interconnected ways that eventually lead to the activation of prothrombin.
+The pathways are basically a series of reactions converting different zymogen factors into potent clotting factors.

-Damaged endothelium and tissues release tissue factor, which is then later used along with factor VII and calcium ions to activate factor X. The now activated factor X (factor Xa) combines with phospholipids coming from the tissue factor and platelets, and with factor V to form prothrombin activator complex which is responsible for the cleavage of prothrombin to thrombin in the presence of calcium ions.
+Damaged endothelial and tissues release tissue factor, which is later used along with factor VII and calcium ions to activate factor X. The now-activated factor X (factor Xa) combines with phospholipids coming from the tissue factor and platelets, and with factor V, to form prothrombin activator complex, which is responsible for the cleavage of prothrombin to thrombin in the presence of calcium ions.

 The exposure of blood to collagen (or glass in vitro) triggers the activation of factor XII to factor XIIa.
 This also causes the platelets to express phospholipids that contain platelet factor 3 (pf3).
 Factor XIIa along with high-molecular-weight kininogen and the enzyme prekallikrein activates factor XI.
 Factor XIa activates factor IX.
 In the presence of factor VIIIa, and phospholipids and factor III coming from the platelets, factor IXa cleaves factor X. Factor Xa binds with factor V and phospholipids to form the same prothrombin activator complex produced in the extrinsic pathway.

-Once the injury in the blood vessels is healed, there would not be any need for the presence of a blood clot.
-This is where fibrinolysis comes in handy.
-This is set off by cleaving the zymogen plasminogen into a potent clot remodeling and degrading agent plasmin with the help of tissue plasminogen activator or t-PA.
-This mechanism is inherently inhibited under normal circumstances in the presence of a plasminogen activator inhibitor or that is released by the endothelium.
+Once the injury in the blood vessels is healed, there is no need for the presence of a blood clot.
+Therefore, the body initiates fibrinolysis by cleaving the zymogen plasminogen into a potent clot-remodeling and -degrading agent called plasmin with the help of tissue plasminogen activator, or t-PA.
+This mechanism is inherently inhibited under normal circumstances in the presence of a plasminogen activator inhibitor or is released by the endothelium.

 Conditions that Affect Coagulation

-Excessive bleeding is essentially caused by the lack of any of the clotting factors and substances involved in hemostasis.
-Conditions under this are categorized into three:
+Excessive bleeding is caused by a lack of any of the clotting factors and substances involved in hemostasis.
+Such conditions are categorized into 3 groups:

-As mentioned before, a problematic thrombus could form if coagulation is not regulated.
-It causes more trouble when it lodges to remote areas in the form of an embolus.
-There are two known causes for thrombus formation to happen:
+As mentioned before, a problematic thrombus may form if coagulation is not regulated.
+A thrombus may cause more trouble if it lodges in a remote area in the form of an embolus.
+There are 2 known causes of thrombus formation:

 - Stasis of blood: immobility, varicosities

-Antiplatelet drugs are targeted to manipulate the substances that are found outside the platelet and interact with its membrane receptors, those that are found within the platelet but interact with its membrane receptors and those that are produced and remain inside the platelet.
+Antiplatelet drugs are targeted to manipulate the substances that are found outside platelets and interact with their membrane receptors, those that are found within platelets but interact with their membrane receptors, and those that are produced and remain inside platelets.

-- Release: Thromboxane A2 and ADP is released when platelets bind to damaged tissue
+- Release: Thromboxane A2 and ADP are released when platelets bind to damaged tissue.

-As mentioned a while ago, TXA< 2 is produced from platelets and is helpful in causing platelet aggregation by changing the structure of the platelets.
-Its inhibition by aspirin is made possible by the irreversible acetylation of cyclooxygenase, an enzyme needed by the platelets and tissues to produce TXA2.
-The effects of aspirin are eliminated once a new set of platelets are produced in the body.
+As mentioned, TXA2 is produced from platelets and is helpful in causing platelet aggregation by changing the structure of platelets.
+Its inhibition by aspirin is made possible by the irreversible acetylation of cyclooxygenase, an enzyme needed by platelets and tissues to produce TXA2.
+The effects of aspirin are eliminated once a new set of platelets is produced in the body.
 This usually takes 3–7 days.
-This drug is known to reduce the occurrence of myocardial ischemia, stroke, and peripheral arterial ischemia.
+The drug is known to reduce the occurrence of myocardial ischemia, stroke, and peripheral arterial ischemia.

-Abciximab, Eptifibatide, and Tirofiban are drugs that inhibit the clumping of platelets by acting on the IIb/IIIa receptors on the surface of platelets.
-This, in turn, inhibits the binding of these receptors to fibrinogen, fibronectin, and von Willebrand factor, all of which facilitate platelet adhesion and aggregation.
-This is used to treat acute coronary syndromes and is given to patients after angioplasty to prevent restenosis.
+Abciximab, eptifibatide, and tirofiban are drugs that inhibit the clumping of platelets by acting on the IIb/IIIa receptors on the surface of platelets.
+This, in turn, inhibits the binding of these receptors to fibrinogen, fibronectin, and VWF, all of which facilitate platelet adhesion and aggregation.
+The drugs are used to treat acute coronary syndromes and are given to patients after angioplasty to prevent restenosis.

-Since ADP is needed for platelet aggregation as well, one way to inhibit aggregation is to keep this substance unbound to platelets.
-Clopidogrel, Prasugrel, and Ticlopidine achieve this by irreversibly binding to ADP receptors on the platelets after their conversion in the liver.
-Ticagrelor, a relatively new drug does not require hepatic conversion in order to be inactive.
+Because ADP is needed for platelet aggregation as well, one way to inhibit aggregation is to keep the substance unbound to platelets.
+Clopidogrel, prasugrel, and ticlopidine achieve this by irreversibly binding to ADP receptors on platelets after their conversion in the liver.
+Ticagrelor, a relatively new drug, does not require hepatic conversion in order to be inactive.
 Unlike the previously mentioned ADP inhibitors, it works by reversibly inactivating the IIb/IIIa receptors.
 ADP inhibitors are given to prevent transient ischemic attacks, stroke, and restenosis of stents.

-Cyclic guanosine monophosphate or cGMP and adenosine are naturally occurring platelet inhibitors.
-Of course, an increase in their amounts in the bloodstream would result in a delay in clotting.
-This is possible in the presence of dipyridamole and cilostazol which blocks the action of phosphodiesterase, an enzyme that metabolizes cGMP leading to their decreased amount.
-These drugs also inhibit the uptake of adenosine, keeping them available to the platelets.
-They are given in combination with other drugs as maintenance for heart valve replacement and stroke prevention.
+Cyclic guanosine monophosphate (cGMP) and adenosine are naturally occurring platelet inhibitors.
+Of course, increased amounts in the bloodstream would result in clotting delays.
+This is possible in the presence of dipyridamole and cilostazol, which block the action of phosphodiesterase (also known as PDE), an enzyme that metabolizes cGMP, leading to decreased amounts.
+The drugs also inhibit the uptake of adenosine, keeping them available to platelets.
+They are given in combination with other drugs as maintenance with heart valve replacement and stroke prevention.
 Cilostazol, in particular, is given for intermittent claudication.

 |Dipyridamole||Adjunct to warfarin in patients with heart valve replacement